Kharmalina/Multiverse-Assessment-Portfolio/High-Paw/README.md

 ### JF 3.4
 - Can create a logical and maintainable codebase
 - Collaborated and took lead on multiple tasks relating to the success of backend and deplopyment implementation.
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project

-### JF 3.6
-- Can implement a RESTful API
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project
+I took part in creating the functions and logic behind the login, logout, register, refreh token endpoints, and the profile feature.
+Through CI/CD, the codebase is maintainable and manageable with productive workflows.
+MongoDb is also maintained with the use of MongoDbCompass, a powerful GUI for querying, aggregating, and analyzing your MongoDB data in a visual environment.
+Learning how to maintain a smart and effective codebase is a skill that is important for the start and continuation of a successful project.

 ### JF 3.7
 - Can implement authentication and authorization to an API.
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project
+- I implemented code, functions, packages and dependencies that is responsible for authentication and authorization of High Paw.
+Many applications include registering, logging in and logging out.
+These features require authentication and authorization for reducing and preventing cyber attacks again outside actors.
+Since High Paw has a decent level of authentication and authorization, when our users register and login an access token and refresh token is generated and expires when necessary.
+The refresh token is stored in storage session and is deleted when a user log outs.

 ### JF 3.8
 - Can encrypt sensitive data via hashing
+- With the implementation of bycrypt
 - Describe a situation where you demonstrated  this job function.
 - Summarize the actions you took to accomplish the goal.
 - Emphasize the results of this action for your team or your learning.